zenite-docs/zenite-docs.github.io/endpoints/ip.md

 8.8.4.4
 ```

-To add the current user IP to the list, click "Add current user IP".
+To add the current user IP to the list, click the "Add current user IP" button.

 Save the settings by clicking the "Save" button.